spatie/laravel-permission/README.md

     'table_names' => [

         /*
-         * The table that your application uses for users.
-This table's model will
-         * be using the "HasRoles" and "HasPermissions" traits.
-         */

-        'users' => 'users',

-        /*
          * When using the "HasRoles" trait from this package, we need to know which
          * table should be used to retrieve your roles.
 We have chosen a basic
          * default value but you may easily change it to any table you like.